Janae Barracato may just be a freshman, but she carries herself with the unwavering demeanor of a senior.

 Barracato’s hard work took her to Sacred Heart Academy, an all-girls high school in Hempstead, where she made a verbal commitment to Seton Hall before even taking the field for her sophomore season.

-The decision to go to Sacred Heart was driven by academics, but Barracato aced tests on the field as well, batting .479 and .492 in stellar junior and senior seasons and earning Second Team All-State as a junior and First-Team All-State as a senior.
+The decision to go to Sacred Heart was driven by academics, but Barracato aced tests on the field as well, batting .479 and .492 in stellar junior and senior seasons, earning Second Team All-State as a junior and First-Team All-State as a senior.
 Over her final three seasons, Sacred Heart went 45-10, and the Lady Spartans won their first ever state title in 2016.

 Now, Barracato faces perhaps her toughest test on the field, with the prospect of helping lift a Seton Hall softball program that has finished under .500 for over nine consecutive seasons.